 School ends at 2:45 p.m. for grades K-2 and 3:05 p.m. for grades 3-5.
-Students who are not picked up by 3:45 p.m. will be taken to the MPR.
-If you arrive after dismissal, please park and walk in to get your student.
+On Wednesdays, school ends at 1:15 p.m. for grades K-2 and 1:35 p.m. for grades 3-5.
+Students who are not picked up by 3:45 p.m. will be taken to the front office.
+If you arrive after dismissal, please park, and walk in to get your student.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents/guardians cannot be reached, the school will need to call the nearest police precinct to make arrangements for the student.